metaleap/vscode-appz/libs/cs/readme.md

 Hides this input UI.
 This will also fire an [QuickInput.onDidHide](https://code.visualstudio.com/api/references/vscode-api#QuickInput.onDidHide) event.

-`return` ── A thenable that resolves when this call has completed at the counterparty.
+`return` ── a thenable that resolves when this `Hide` call has successfully completed at the VSC side.

 ##### Parameters